 PSA continues to make waves as the world’s first 5G mmWave port operations trial sees progress.
 Automated Guided Vehicles (AGVs) achieved a reduction in latency by 50% compared to current 4G network.
 This will enable PSA to scale AGV operations at Tuas Mega Port beyond 2000 vehicles.
 Automated Rubber Tire Gantry cranes (aRTG) have also seen significant stability in terms of throughput low latency.
 5G will enable PSA to completely automate its RTG operations and empower its staff for higher value job roles and upskilling in new areas of work.

 IMDA, Razer, Singtel

 IMDA’s partnership with Razer has also seen significant results.
 This first ever mmWave trial for Razer was conducted at Ngee Ann City and Singtel’s Comcentre and findings from this trial enabled a re-imagining of the mobile gaming experience with 5G-enabled gaming controllers.
 Based on learnings from this trial, Razer has launched the Razer Kishi V2, a universal mobile gaming controller that promises a “console-class gameplay experience” for smartphones.
 It also launched the Razer Arctech, a heat-dissipating mobile phone cover that supports the heavy processing load required for a seamless gaming experience.

 Read more on Razer Findings (141.76KB).

 Frequently Asked Questions

-1. What are the requirements to be eligible for the programme?
+1. What are the requirements to be eligible for the 5G Innovation Programme?

 Singapore-registered enterprises who are interested to deploy or adopt new 5G solutions to harness the potential of 5G technology may apply for the grant.